 - your favorite nacho toppings

-- Add picante sauce and black beans to a blender or food processor.
+- Add picante sauce and ¾ of the canned black beans to a blender or food processor.
 Mix until it is pureed.
 Add the final ¼ of the beans and pulse.
 This will give texture to your dip.
 That is all you need for the yummy bean dip. * See notes below if you are using dried beans.

 - Add corn tortilla chips to a cast iron skillet.